Letting Go as the Business Owner and Letting Your Team Make Decisions

-When I first started my company on a shoestring budget in 2010, I was the “head cook and bottle washer,” and I had to do everything to run the business and fulfill the client work.
-The incredible volume of decisions I had to make in addition to my daily client, administrative and marketing work was exhausting; but, after years hustling , my sales grew.
+When I first started my company on a shoestring budget in 2010, I was the “head cook and bottle washer,” and I had to do everything to run the business and fulfill the client’s work.
+The incredible volume of decisions I had to make in addition to my daily client, administrative, and marketing work was exhausting; but, after years hustling, my sales grew.

 Having served in several leadership positions outside of my own business, I have found empowering your board and committee to collect and cull information and provide recommendations results in better outcomes.
 When I started using that experience gained in the community leadership setting in my own business, I found that it not only worked, but worked surprisingly well!

-On a larger scale, I suspect that the traditional hierarchical corporate structure no longer satisfies most millenials (Gen Y) and Gen Z’ers who now outnumber Gen X’ers and the remaining workplace Baby Boomers.
-Studies show that both millenials and Gen Z’ers want to be engaged, compelled and feel good; they want to make a difference.
-What better way to do that then to take the burden off yourself and allow them to take the lead.
+On a larger scale, I suspect that the traditional hierarchical corporate structure no longer satisfies most millennials (Gen Y) and Gen Z’ers who now outnumber Gen X’ers and the remaining workplace Baby Boomers.
+Studies show that both millennials and Gen Z’ers want to be engaged, compelled, and feel good; they want to make a difference.
+What better way to do that than to take the burden off yourself and allow them to take the lead?

 I’m finding that I’m not the only one who thinks this way.
 Just earlier this week, successful law firm owner and powerhouse attorney Jennifer Englert shared on social media: “When you call The Orlando Law Group and ask for the person in charge… [we] can only refer you to Jesus, so I hope you have his number.
 Please tell all of your friends because [our staff] does not have time to take those calls.”

-On another large decision recently, the sales person kept back channeling me in an attempt to reverse delegate the decision making process.
-I had intentionally delegated the decision making to a much more capable teammate who had the technical know-how necessary to vet the various technology options.
+On another large decision recently, the salesperson kept back-channeling me in an attempt to reverse delegate the decision-making process.
+I had intentionally delegated the decision-making to a much more capable teammate who had the technical know-how necessary to vet the various technology options.
 After all, would you want your dentist operating on your foot?
 Of course not, he or she isn’t qualified.
-Why then must business owners who lack the knowledge in certain arenas push forward and make a decision, which only has to be fixed months down the road.
+Why then must business owners who lack the knowledge in certain arenas push forward and make a decision, which only has to be fixed months later?

-So how does that decision making process look in our office?
-First, I look at what is our decision that has to be made and who is most qualified to research and interpret possibilities and make the decision.
-Then, while I’m most certainly not a micro-manager, I do shadow the team member[s] through the first couple major projects and teach them how to gather the requisite information (e.g., questions to ask) and then summarize the gathered data for ease of review.
+So how does that decision-making process look in our office?
+First, I look at what our decision has to be made and who is most qualified to research and interpret possibilities and make the decision.
+Then, while I’m most certainly not a micro-manager, I shadow the team member[s] through the first couple of major projects and teach them how to gather the requisite information (e.g., questions to ask) and then summarize the gathered data for ease of review.
 I will then show them how I examine the information by looking at:

 How will this fit into the company’s processes?